• Menu

 Make sure to get all information and supplies at the Center and in town before heading out to the sites.

 There are no official campgrounds, but free dispersed camping is permitted on most dirt roads, 300 feet from sites.
-It’s accessible with most cars.
-Campsites are free and there are several places to pull over, just use an existing spot.
-See a guide in the Canyons of the Ancients Museum before starting out.
+It’s accessible with most cars and there are several places to pull over, just use an existing spot.
+See a guide in the Canyons of the Ancients Museum before starting.
 If you would prefer amenities, Hovenweep has an actual campground.

 Ancient Ruins at Canyons of the Ancients